krox/Scribe/docs/mvp_checklist.md

 * [x] array validation: check shape and recurse to elements
 * [x] dict validation: check keys and recurse to elements
 * [ ] validation errors should indicate a (human-readable) location of the failure
-* [ ] ~~strict mode: more precise type matching, checks chunking, checks presence of checksum~~ no, validation should be strictly black and white.
-If chunksize is part of the schema, it has to match.
+* [ ] if chunksize is part of the schema, it has to match.
 * [x] schema documentation.
 See `docs/schema.md`
 * [ ] write a json-schema for the format of a schema itself.